kunhwiko/concepts/databases.md

 ##### Relational Databases / SQL
 ```
-Key : subset of columns that uniquely defines each record in a table
-Foreign Key : a reference to a key in another table

-Not Null : values in the column cannot be null
-Primary Key : values in the column must be unique, specifies the key of the table, does not allow null values
-Autoincrement : unique number if automatically generated through incrementation for new records
-Unique : ensures values in a column are unique, many columns can be unique, allow null values

 ACID principles for SQL
   1) Atomicity : guarantee that when one operation fails(succeeds), all other following operations fails(succeeds)
     a) read-copy-update : keep a copy of the original database before some query execution